-- Once coated the coating is easy to maintain.
+- Once coated the coating metal is easy to maintain.
 Check periodically if a recoat is needed.
+If rust appears remove the coating in that area and sand off the rust.
 Wipe with a white damp cloth to remove dirt and residue, dry well, and recoat. - A maintenance recoat adds more antioxidants to protect the metal.
-The time between a maintenance recoat is dependent upon the thickness of the coating already applied, the environment, and general use.
+The time between a maintenance recoat is dependent upon the number of coats and thickness of the coating already applied, the environment, and general use. - Always ensure that you move the coating applicator tool in one direction.
+Use a sponge, brush, natural bristle brush, or roller to apply the coating.
+Refer to instructions in this Instruction Sheet.